Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Proposed Method

+In this paper, we propose ``Single-target'' paradigm, which is another self-training paradigm on our proposed DASegNet.
+This paradigm mainly aims to enhance the target-style feature representation of the target student backbone and decoder.
+As shown in Fig.~\ref{Fig4}, we construct a whole target teacher network including target teacher backbone ($B_{T}^{te}$) and target teacher decoder ($H_{T}^{te}$).
+Similar to Eq.~\ref{Eq14}, we apply EMA updating on the target teacher network (Eq.~\ref{Eq16}).

 where $\phi_{t}^{B_{T}^{te}}$ refers to weights of target teacher backbone at $t^{th}$ step. $\theta_{t}^{B_{T}}$ refers to weights of target student backbone at $t^{th}$ step.
-With a whole teacher networks, the pseudo-label generation of ``Single-target'' paradigm can be expressed in Eq.\ref{Eq17}.
+With a whole teacher network, the pseudo-label generation of ``Single-target'' paradigm can be expressed in Eq.~\ref{Eq17}.

-Compared to ``Decoder-only'' paradigm, the main difference is that ``Single-target'' only employs pseudo-label guiding on target student.
-Theoretically, ``Single-target'' paradigm can enhance the target-style feature extraction power on target student, which leads to larger representation gap between source and student network.
-In practical experiments, we find that ``Decoder-only'' paradigm can also enhance the target-style feature extraction power on target student with less memory and training computation cost.
-Basically, both this two paradigm improve the target-domain adaptation ability of DASegNet by pseudo-label guiding.
-Since two paradigms both can generate credible pseudo-label, they both can improve the performance of DASegNet.
+Compared to ``Decoder-only'' paradigm, ``Single-target'' paradigm only employs pseudo-label guiding on target students.
+Theoretically, ``Single-target'' paradigm can enhance the target-style feature extraction power on the target student, which leads to a larger representation gap between the source and student networks.
+In practical experiments, we find that ``Decoder-only'' paradigm can also enhance the target-style feature extraction power on target students with less memory and training computation cost.
+Basically, both these two paradigms improve the target-domain adaptation ability of DASegNet by credible pseudo-label guiding.
 In summary, we show our proposed cross-domain separated self-training mechanism in Alg.\ref{Alg2}.
-In this paper, we mainly adopt ``Decoder-only'' paradigm. ``Single-target'' paradigm provides another perspective on integrating self-training mechanism into DASegNet.
-In experiments, we will make further comparison between these two paradigms.
+In this paper, we mainly adopt ``Decoder-only'' paradigm. ``Single-target'' paradigm provides another perspective on integrating the self-training mechanism into DASegNet.
+In experiments, we will make further comparisons between these two paradigms.